senacor/Tutorials-Microservices/hints/stage-05/README.md

 Note: Don't forget to start the config server as well, otherwise the demo and the accounting application will register with a random free port at Eureka.

-If you run into the problem, that *the first request you send via the feint client fails with a timeout* (when you create an account using the account endpoint) you can add this to the ```application.yml``` of the accounting project to avoid the timeout:
+If you run into the problem, that *the first request you send via the feign client fails with a timeout* (when you create an account using the account endpoint) you can add this to the ```application.yml``` of the accounting project to avoid the timeout:
 ```YAML
 hystrix:
   command: